ordz-404/MC-server-terminal-tools/Readme.md

 * The file has been tidied up for easier referencing.
 All main setup parameters have been separated under the `Server Config Params` section in the config file.

+File - minecraft.service

+* This file has been simplifed and modified to run with this current version (branch) of this code.

 ## Setup & Configuration Parameters